abhayagiri/beginning-our-day/manuscripts/markdown/vol1.md

 spiritual traditions.
 In the first discourse of the Buddha, the Dhammacakkappavattana Sutta, there is the contemplation of the Four Noble Truths and the implementing of the Eightfold Path.
-The stock phrases that follow this are: *cakkhuṁ udapādi, ñāṇaṁ udapādi, paññā udapādi, vijjā udapādi, āloko udapādi:* Vision arises, knowledge arises, wisdom arises, clear seeing arises, and light arises.
+The stock phrases that follow this are: *cakkhuṃ udapādi, ñāṇaṃ udapādi, paññā udapādi, vijjā udapādi, āloko udapādi:* Vision arises, knowledge arises, wisdom arises, clear seeing arises, and light arises.
 There is a sense of light coming into being.
 From the Buddhist perspective, when we